 Career notes

-Gary is best known for his nearly 15 years heading Australia’s Productivity Commission, following which he was appointed Chief Executive and Dean of the Australia and New Zealand School of Government (ANZSOG).
-On ending his term there in January 2017 he was appointed by the Australian Government as Chairperson of the Australian Statistics Advisory Council.
-Among other recent roles (see below) he chaired the OECD’s Regulatory Policy Committee and was on the board of the Macquarie Group.
+Gary Banks AO is an economist and independent adviser/commentator on public policy and structural reform.
+He is best known for his nearly 15 years heading Australia’s Productivity Commission, following which he was appointed Chief Executive and Dean of the Australia and New Zealand School of Government (ANZSOG) and a Professorial Fellow at the Melbourne Institute.
+On ending his term at ANZSOG in January 2017 he was appointed by the Australian Government as Chairperson of the Australian Statistics Advisory Council.
+Among other recent roles he chaired the OECD’s Regulatory Policy Committee and was on the board of the Macquarie Group.

 Trained in economics at Monash University and the Australia National University, Gary’s early career was spent at the GATT (now World Trade Organisation) in Geneva and at the Trade Policy Research Centre, London.
 On returning to Canberra in the mid-1980s, he worked at the Office of National Assessments and later as a consultant with the Centre for International Economics.